The LeadersIn Maritime Law

 How Do I Know If I Qualify Under the LHWCA?

-Here are steps an injured harbor or longshoreman should take to file a claim under the LHWCA:
+An injured worker should take the following steps to file a claim under the LHWCA:

 • Notify a supervisor or employer that you have suffered an injury as soon as possible.